ochrons/scalajs-spa-tutorial/README.md

                  keyboard: Boolean = true)
 ```

-Additionally, the Bootstrap modals are faded in and out, so before the parent can go and remove the modal HTML from DOM, it needs to wait for the
+Additionally, the Bootstrap modals are faded in and out, so the parent cannot go ahead and remove the modal HTML from DOM right away, but
-fade out to complete.
+it needs to wait for the fade-out to complete.
 This is accomplished by listening to an event and calling the parent's `closed` function afterwards.
 ```scala
 // jQuery event handler to be fired when the modal has been hidden def hidden(e: JQueryEventObject): js.Any = {